NVE/regObs4/README.md

 ```

 [More info](https://ionicframework.com/docs/building/android)
+We use Capacitor (and not Cordova) to build the native app.
 A few tips on development environment setup on Windows:

 - Android SDK and Gradle cache may give you authorization trouble if installed in your user profile folder.